Md-Zainulabdin/express-vercel/README.md

-# Backend Starter Kit for Vercel Deployment - Javvascript
+# Backend Starter Kit for Vercel Deployment - Javascript

 Starter code for backend applications built with Express and Node.js, ready for deployment on Vercel.